negbook/cfx-switchcase/README.md

 # cfx-switchcase
-Copy and Paste me :o)
+Copy and Paste me Nothing to lose :o)